 AADLs vary considerably from individual to individual.
 These advanced activities include the ability to fulfill societal, community, and family roles as well as participate in recreational or occupational tasks.

-Questions that ask about specific BADL and IADL functions have also been incorporated into a variety of more generic, health-related quality-of-life instruments (eg, the Medical Outcomes Study Short-form and its shorter version, the SF-12) [7,9,10].
+Questions that ask about specific BADL and IADL functions have also been incorporated into a variety of more generic, health-related quality-of-life instruments (eg, the Medical Outcomes Study Short-form and its shorter version, the SF-12; the PROMIS family of instruments) [7,9-11].
+Two commonly used indices are the Katz index for ADLs (table 3) and the Lawton scale for IADLs (table 4).
 Some AADLs (eg, exercise and leisure time physical activity) can be ascertained by using standardized instruments.
 However, given the broad nature of AADLs, open-ended questions asking how one's day is spent might provide a better assessment of function in healthier older persons.

 Gait speed — In addition to measures of ADLs, gait speed alone predicts functional decline and early mortality in older adults .
 Assessing gait speed in clinical practice may identify patients who need further evaluation, such as those at increased risk of falls.
 Additionally, assessing gait speed may help identify frail patients who might not benefit from treatment of chronic asymptomatic diseases such as hypertension.
 For example, elevated blood pressure in individuals age 65 and older was associated with increased mortality only in individuals with a walking speed ≥0.8 meters/second (measured over 6 meters or 20 feet) .

 Cognition — The incidence of dementia increases with age, particularly among those over 85 years, yet many patients with cognitive impairment remain undiagnosed.
 The value of making an early diagnosis includes the possibility of uncovering treatable conditions.
-The evaluation of cognitive function can include a thorough history, brief cognition screens, a detailed mental status examination, neuropsychologic testing, tests to evaluate medical conditions that may contribute to cognitive impairment (eg, B12, TSH), depression assessment, and/or radiographic imaging (CT or MRI).
+The evaluation of cognitive function can include a thorough history, brief cognition screens, a detailed mental status examination, neuropsychologic testing, tests to evaluate medical conditions that may contribute to cognitive impairment (eg, B12, thyroid-stimulating hormone [TSH]), depression assessment, and/or radiographic imaging (computed tomography [CT] or magnetic resonance imaging [MRI]).
 (See "Evaluation of cognitive impairment and dementia".)

 Late-life depression remains underdiagnosed and inadequately treated.
-Depression in the elderly may present atypically, and may be masked in patients with cognitive impairment.
-A two question screener is easily administered and likely to identify patients at risk if both questions are answered affirmatively .
+Depression in elder adults may present atypically and may be masked in patients with cognitive impairment.
+A two-question screener is easily administered and likely to identify patients at risk if both questions are answered affirmatively .
 The questions are:

-This two-question screen is sensitive, but not specific (table 3).
+This two-question screen is sensitive but not specific (table 5).
 Thus, a positive screen should be supplemented with seven additional questions to complete the Patient Health Questionnaire-9 (PHQ-9) .
-The PHQ-9 has increasingly been used to detect and monitor depression symptoms among elder adults (table 4) .
+The PHQ-9 has increasingly been used to detect and monitor depression symptoms among elder adults (form 1) .
 The PHQ-9 provides a reliable and valid measure of depression severity.

 A variety of other screens for depression are available and each has its advantages and disadvantages .

 Polypharmacy — Older persons are often prescribed multiple medications by different health care providers, putting them at increased risk for drug-drug interactions and adverse drug events.
 The clinician should review the patient's medications at each visit.
 The best method of detecting potential problems with polypharmacy is to have patients bring in all of his/her medications (prescription and nonprescription) in their bottles.
-Entering the medication list electronically can help to detect potential medication errors.
-(See "Drug prescribing for older adults" and "Medical care of the nursing home patient in the United States", section on 'Prevention of adverse drug events'.)
+As health systems have moved towards electronic health records and e-prescribing, the potential to detect potential medication errors and interactions has increased substantially.
+Although this can improve safety, record-generated messages about unimportant or rare interactions may lead to "reminder fatigue."
+(See "Drug prescribing for older adults" and "Medical care in skilled nursing facilities (SNFs) in the United States", section on 'Prevention of adverse drug events'.)